statycc/loop-fission/README.md

 * `run.sh` is a wrapper for the timing script in utilities.
 It adds some command line arguments and options to ease benchmarking full directories of programs at once.

+* `script_autopar.sh` is used for inserting automatic parallelization directives.

-* `plot.py` is used for generating results tables and plots
+* `plot.py` is used for generating tables and plots from results.

 ### How to run benchmarks